TheresiaQuintes/teacups/docs/source/getting_started.rst

    .. note::

-      You can add the path e.g. in a IDE like Spyder in which you want to run the code.
+      You can add the path e.g. in an IDE like Spyder in which you want to run the code.